Paul Spoonley: Selected publications

-Awards
+Honours and awards

-Spoonley was a recipient of the New Zealand Commemoration Medal, Government of New Zealand in 1990.
+Spoonley was a recipient of the New Zealand 1990 Commemoration Medal in 1990.

 A fellow of the Royal Society Te Apārangi, in 2009 Spoonley was awarded the Royal Society Te Apārangi Science and Technology medal in recognition of his academic scholarship, leadership and public contribution to cultural understanding.

-In 2011, his contribution to Sociology was acknowledged with the Sociological Association of Aotearoa New Zealand's scholarship for exceptional service to New Zealand sociology.
+In 2011, his contribution to sociology was acknowledged with the Sociological Association of Aotearoa New Zealand's scholarship for exceptional service to New Zealand sociology.

+In the 2025 King’s Birthday Honours, Spoonley was appointed an Officer of the New Zealand Order of Merit, for services to sociology.